1960 - 1964

 1961

-Sydney Allard completed the building of his first dragster.
-Powered by a 354ci Chrysler with a GMC 6-71 blower, Hillborn Fuel Injection it produced around 750BHP on straight methanol.
+June Sydney Allard completed the building of his first dragster.
+Powered by a 354ci Chrysler with a GMC 6-71 blower and Hillborn Fuel Injection it produced around 750BHP on straight methanol.
+The chassis was based on a picture Sydney had seen of Chris Karamesines' 1960 "Chizler" dragster.
 Allards idea was to use the car to help establish the sport of Drag Racing in the UK and thus generate a market for competition and hot rod equipment.
-The car had no serious competition as nobody wanted to spend the money required to build another rail.
-He ran it at the Brighton Speed Trials in this year and by the end of 1962 he had run a best time of 10.48 seconds.

 1962